-Now don’t get me wrong, none of these cars were considered “ugly” when they were new, but in this age of LED headlights and aero influenced design, here is a small collection of sportscars that now stand out from the crowd more than ever.
+Now don’t get me wrong, none of these cars was considered “ugly” when they were new, but in this age of LED headlights and aero influenced design, here is a small collection of sports cars that now stand out from the crowd more than ever.

 Jaguar X100 XK8/R

 Back in 1996 when the Jaguar XK8 was launched, it was a welcome update to the ageing XJS and other sports cars.
 Then it only got better as improvements were made its production.
 With its sleek and rounded bodywork and luxurious leather and wood interior, it was a wonderful place to be and the V8 under the bonnet was beautifully smooth and refined.
 However, by the time the newer X150 XK was launched in 2005, the old XK8 was starting to look a little long in the tooth.
 Even though it was the best selling sports car Jag had ever produced, it was definitely the right time to put the model to bed.
 Fast forward 10 years and the older X100 is starting to look as beautiful and desirable as it did back in 1996 and with prices for well-maintained ones starting at around £5,000, what’s not to love.
 People should also note that low mileage XKR models are on the turn so well worth investing in now if you can.